RobKraft/SQLServerSecurityHugo/content/en/docs/Injection/risk mitigation.md

 The following activities also help mitigate SQL Injection risks:

-* Have SQL Server log in to the operating system with the minimal permissions.
+* Have SQL Server log in to the operating system with the least privileges needed.
 * Have applications use only the db_datareader and db_datawriter roles.
 Do not allow applications to create tables or other objects in databases.
 * Disable xp_cmdshell
 * Monitor Logs